MR Foundation

-Our objective is to create awareness for thalassemia, thus leading to its prevention.
+Our objective is to create awareness about thalassemia and promote early testing to prevent it..
 The more we talk about thalassemia, the more people will get tested.
-A simple blood test can ensure prevention of thalassemia.
-Your carrier status will assist you in making a conscious informed decision on planning a family.
+A simple blood test can determine whether you are a carrier of the thalassemia trait.
+Knowing your carrier status will help you make informed decisions when planning a family.

 Thalassemia Minor